-With the extraordinary success of Uber, the ubiquitous mobile taxi app which launched in 2009 and now counts with the support of over 100 million users worldwide, demand for similar taxi services has skyrocketed in recent years.
-As a result, today, one of the commonest questions our company are asked is how much it would cost to build an Uber-like app.
+With the extraordinary success of Uber, the ubiquitous mobile taxi app which initially launched in 2009 and now counts with the support of over 100 million users worldwide, demand for taxi app development has skyrocketed in recent years.
+As a result, one of the most common questions our company is asked is how much it costs to build an app like Uber.

-Of course, every organisation will come with their own unique vision and business model, so these numbers invariably vary, but this does not mean that underlying parallels cannot be drawn in order to generate some helpful estimations.
+Of course, every organisation will have their own unique product vision and business model, so these numbers will unavoidably vary, but this does not stop us from drawing helpful conclusions in order to generate some ballpark estimates.

-And so, with this in mind, Software Planet would now like to share our thoughts on how much time such a project should take and the challenging choices you can expect to encounter should you steer your company towards this direction.
+With that in mind, Software Planet Group would now like to share our knowledge on how much time a project like Uber should take and shed some light on the challenging decisions you can expect to encounter along the way, should you choose to steer your company in this direction.

-First off, it is important to decide on a technical route to follow, as mobile applications may either be developed natively or in a cost-saving hybrid fashion:
+When answering the question “how much does it cost to make an app like Uber?” first off, the average cost to develop an app will depend on the technical route you follow, as mobile applications can be developed natively or in a cost-saving hybrid fashion:

 The Native Option

-The native method provides arguably the best performance and user experience, as all applications are blended seamlessly with their respective user interfaces.
-Nonetheless, in spite of these benefits, native app development is certainly not for everyone.
-In order to reach as many users as possible, for instance, companies are forced to build two applications instead of just one — one for iOS and another for Android.
-This, however, not only is bound to significantly drive up costs but also to slow down development.
+The native approach provides arguably the best performance and user experience, as all applications are blended seamlessly with their respective UIs and environments.
+Nevertheless, despite these benefits, native app development is certainly not for everyone.
+In order to cater to as many users as possible, for instance, companies are required to build two applications instead of just one — one for iOS and another for Android — which obviously has an impact on the native app development cost.
+This, however, not only is bound to significantly drive up expenses but also to slow down development.